 Historical Perspective

 The distinction between white and red meat has been around for centuries, influencing culinary traditions and dietary recommendations.
-In many cultures, white meat, particularly poultry, has been considered a more delicate and refined food compared to the heartier, more robust red meats.
+In many cultures, white meat, particularly poultry, has been considered a more delicate and refined food compared to the heartier, more solid red meats.
 This distinction has often been reflected in cooking methods and accompanying sauces and sides.

 Examples of White Meats